Darren-Lim-School-Project/ICT2x01/README.md

 ```javascript
 composer require phpunit/phpunit ^9
 ```
-2. To check if PHPUnit is properly installed, run the following and observer if there is an output. ***(Ensure your directory is at the root of your source codes)***:
+2. To check if PHPUnit is properly installed, run the following and observe if there is an output. ***(Run command prompt or cd (change directory) of your command prompt to the same directory as your source codes)***:
 ```javascript
 ./vendor/bin/phpunit --version
 ```